buendiadas/eth-rbac/README.md

 Any user with an Ethereum account can sign a message.
 If the user has been accepted in a Registry Smart Contract, the service will send a `JWT`, which can be used to manage access to traditional web resources.

+Use cases: SAAS services, where a user pays with a token (DAI, ETH), and authenticates with Ethereum public Key.

 ### How it works

 ![Architecture](https://i.ibb.co/rx1cCr4/Eth-Rbac.png)